-- The expected earnings level and growth rate forecasted by (financial) analysts contain measurement errors, and these errors harm the accuracy of the estimated COE (Hou, Dijk, and Zhang [2012], Larocque [2013]). - The lengths of time over which firms continue to earn excess profits (expected excess earnings durations) are exogenously and unfoundedly assumed, and the assumption may distort the estimates of the COE (Gebhardt, Lee, and Swaminathan [2001], Claus and Thomas [2001], Gode and Mohanram [2003]).
+- The expected earnings level and growth rate forecasted by (financial) analysts contain measurement errors, and these errors harm the accuracy of estimated COE (Hou, Dijk, and Zhang [2012], Larocque [2013]). - The lengths of time over which firms continue to earn excess profits (expected excess earnings durations) are exogenously and unfoundedly assumed, and the assumption may distort the estimates of the COE (Gebhardt, Lee, and Swaminathan [2001], Claus and Thomas [2001], Gode and Mohanram [2003]).

-These disadvantages in estimating the implied COE may be eased by explicitly considering those measurement errors in estimation processes, and employing simultaneous estimation of the COE and the expected earnings growth rate.
-This is because these steps could, to some extent, reduce harmful impacts of the measurement errors on COE estimates (errors-in-variables problem; see, e.g., Griliches and Ringstad [1970], Chesher [1991]) by making the expected growth function as a buffer against these measurement errors (e.g., Easton et al. [2002], Huang, Natarajan, and Radhakrishnan [2005], Nekrasov and Ogneva [2011]).
+These disadvantages in estimating implied COE may be improved by explicitly considering those measurement errors in estimation processes, and employing simultaneous estimation of the COE and the expected earnings growth rate.
+This is because these steps could, to some extent, reduce harmful impacts of the measurement errors on COE estimates (errors-in-variables problem; see, e.g., Griliches and Ringstad [1970], Chesher [1991]) by dispersing the impacts to both of the estimates of the COE and those of the expected earnings growth rate (e.g., Easton et al. [2002], Huang, Natarajan, and Radhakrishnan [2005], Nekrasov and Ogneva [2011]).2 durations of individual firms simultaneously.

-Therefore, on the basis of the residual income model, we propose a statistical model for inferring the implied COE from cross-sectional data on stock prices and firms' attributes, and identify the COE, expected earnings growth rates, and expected excess earnings durations of individual firms simultaneously.
 The samples of this research are Japanese firms listed on the First Section of the Tokyo Stock Exchange (excluding the financial industry sector).
-The proposed model explicitly considers the existence of stochastic noise included in a firm's market value (stock price), and thus it admits that discrepancies between the stock price and theoretical value calculated from the residual income model are non-negligible.
-Since a variety of factors including market inefficiency, model risks (e.g., misspecification risks) and measurement errors in analyst forecasts are intricately intertwined and affect the stochastic structures of the noises.
-Therefore, we estimate the model by the quasi-maximum likelihood (QML) approach, which does not need the correct knowledge of the stochastic structures of noises, and the COE estimates are obtained as QML estimators.
+The proposed model explicitly considers the existence of stochastic noise between a firm's market value (stock price) and theoretical value calculated from the residual income model, and thus it admits that discrepancies between them are non-negligible.
+Since a variety of factors including market inefficiency, model risks (e.g., misspecification risks) and measurement errors in analyst forecasts are intricately intertwined and affect the stochastic structures of the noises (cross-sectional dependency), it is difficult to accurately specify the structure of the noises.
+Therefore, in our research, we estimate the model by the quasi-maximum likelihood (QML) approach, which does not need the correct knowledge of the stochastic structures of noises, and the COE estimates are obtained as QML estimators.